Tuition & fees

 Education Alumni Grant

 The Education Alumni Grant is available to Northwestern College alumni who completed their undergraduate education degree through Northwestern.
-Alumni wishing to pursue their Master of Education degree online at NWC will receive their first class free of charge.
+Alumni wishing to pursue their Master of Education degree online at NWC will receive their first class tuition-free.
 Students can choose from any of the M.Ed. program track offerings and are eligible if they meet the following criteria: